WHAT MOTIVATES US TODAY?

 There are two pictures that hang in the store at Piragis Northwoods Company.
-One Hundred and Three year old pictures.
-They are shots taken in 1905 of what was then the Bloomenson Store.
+Shots of our store that was built in the 1890's.
+Taken in 1905 of what was then the Bloomenson Store.

 The first is an exterior shot that shows vintage awnings and the purveyor outdoors in front of the building with guess what? hanging outside.
 Coats.
 Not our staple of windblocker fleece, but two staples of the time, wool and beaver.
 Nature's answer to technology.
 The sidewalk in front of the store isn't a sidewalk, it is a boardwalk.
 The other falsefront buildings across the street can be seen reflected in the window.